Development & Aid

 Flickr | Water Alternatives Photos

 Development and aid are key tools in the global fight against poverty.
-Currently, $165 billion in annual assistance is provided to countries facing the toughest challenges.
-Despite this, the global extreme poverty rate reached 9.3 percent in 2020, and continues to climb.
+Currently, $223 billion in annual assistance is provided to countries facing the toughest challenges.
+Despite this, the global extreme poverty rate reached 8.5% in 2024 and continues to climb.

-Exacerbated by climate change, conflicts, and the Covid-19 pandemic the need for social, economic, environmental, and political support is unprecedented.
+Exacerbated by climate change, regional conflicts, and the COVID-19 pandemic, the need for social, economic, environmental, and political support is unprecedented.
 We must ensure that dignity and human rights are upheld for all.

 Image depiciting the level of U.S. military spending vs. foreign aid spending in 2010.